-When compiling code, you must first decide which target the executable is to run on.
+You must first decide which target the executable is to run on.
 An Armv8-A target can run in different states:

 - AArch64 state targets execute A64 instructions using 64-bit and 32-bit general-purpose registers. - AArch32 state targets execute A32 or T32 instructions using 32-bit general-purpose registers.